The Beginning

 After researching food allocation and prisons, Dr. Everhardt and Dr. Carmody created a partnership program with the Julia Tutwiler Prison for Women in Wetumpka, Alabama.

-The TROY-Tutwiler Garden Program, started in January 2019, is an educational program for female inmates run by Dr. Everhardt and Dr. Carmody, along with hands-on student involvement.
-The program was created to teach inmates about horticulture and nutrition through 15-week Fundamentals of Gardening Classes held every Wednesday, year-round.
+The TROY-Tutwiler Garden Program, started in January 2019, is an educational program for female incarcerated participants run by Dr. Everhardt and Dr. Carmody, along with hands-on student involvement.
+The program was created to teach incarcerated participants about horticulture and nutrition through 15-week Fundamentals of Gardening Classes held every Wednesday, year-round.

-Troy University offers a certificate of completion for those inmates that finish the 15-week class.
+Troy University offers a certificate of completion for those incarcerated participants that finish these 15-week classes.

 Win-Win

-This TROY-Tutwiler Garden Program is a win-win for both students and inmates.
-During
+This TROY-Tutwiler Garden Program is a win-win for both students and incarcerated

 Making a Difference